Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Deterministic Algorithms for Constrained MDPs

 As mentioned above, to find the optimal value $\a^*$ defined in (\ref{eq:KT}) (or equivalently, $\th^*$ defined in (\ref{eq:theta*})), our plan is to use a stochastic approximation algorithm of the form (\ref{eq:sam1}), (\ref{eq:sam2}).
-A key result in stochastic approximation theory (averaging theory), see for example \cite{KY97}, states that under suitable regularity and stability conditions, the behavior of the stochastic approximation algorithm is captured by a {\em deterministic} ordinary differential equation (ODE) (or, more generally, inclusion) as the step size $\ep$ goes to zero.
-Thus to design the stochastic approximation algorithms and give insight into their performance, we will first focus on designing ODEs whose solutions converge to the solution of the constrained MDP \eq{optim}, \eq{soft}.
-In other words, we will construct suitable ODEs whose stable points will be Kuhn-Tucker points of the optimization problem (\ref{optim}), (\ref{soft}).
+A key result in stochastic approximation theory (averaging theory), see for example \cite{KY03}, states that under suitable regularity and stability conditions, the behavior of the stochastic approximation algorithm is captured by a {\em deterministic} dynamical system (differential/difference equation or inclusion) as the step size $\ep$ goes to zero.
+Thus to design the stochastic approximation algorithms and give insight into their performance, we will first focus on designing deterministic dynamical systems (ODEs) for solving the constrained MDP \eq{optim}, \eq{soft}.
+By deterministic we mean that the objective function and all higher order derivatives can be exactly computed due to complete knowledge of the parameters of the MDP.
+We will construct suitable ordinary differential equations (ODEs) whose stable points will be Kuhn-Tucker points of the optimization problem.

-Once such ordinary differential equations have been designed, the corresponding stochastic approximation algorithms follow naturally by replacing the gradient with the gradient estimate (which is computed from the sample path of the Markov chain), i.e, by replacing $\nablal C$, $\nablal \G$, $\G$ in the deterministic algorithms presented below with the estimators $\widehat{\nablal C}$, $\widehat{\nablal \G}$, $\widehat{\G}$.
-These estimates are computed using the parameter free gradient estimation algorithms given in Sec.\ref{sec:fastfrozen}.
+Once the deterministic algorithm has been designed, the corresponding stochastic approximation algorithm follows naturally by replacing the gradient in the deterministic algorithm with the gradient estimate (which is computed from the sample path of the Markov chain), i.e, by replacing $\nablal C$, $\nablal \G$, $\G$ in the deterministic algorithms presented below with the estimators $\widehat{\nablal C}$, $\widehat{\nablal \G}$, $\widehat{\G}$.
+These estimates are computed using the parameter free gradient estimation algorithms given in Sec.\ref{sec:lcmdp}.
 The proofs of convergence of the resulting stochastic approximation algorithms are given in Sec.\ref{sec:convergence}.

 In this section, we present a primal dual and an augmented Lagrangian algorithm.
 Our technical report \cite{GVK03} also presents a primal algorithm based on gradient projection which requires higher computational complexity.